 + Thomas Birch Beall m.1839 - Ruth Barron Magruder (b.~1815-d. bef Apr 1852)

-+ George Henry Howell, m.
-1842 - Thomas Jefferson Magruder (1823-1891)
++ Henry Howell, m.
+1842 [I have not fund confirmation of this marriage.] - Thomas Jefferson Magruder (1823-1891)

 + Sarah Boteler - Virginia Teresa Magruder (b.~1820)

-+ George Henry Howell (1813 or 1815-1903), m.
++ George Henry Howell (1813-1902), m.
 1852

 G.H.
-Howell was a plasterer, born in Charles Co., & living in Baltimore.
+Howell was a plasterer, born in Charles County & living in Baltimore.
 In the 1850 & 1860 censuses, a free black woman named Laura or Louisa Wright (depending on the transcription) lived in the Howell household as a domestic servant. - Fielder Montgomery Magruder (1828-1898)

 + Mary Ann Cummins